This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How to make an all-natural seaweed soap recipe from scratch using babassu oil, sea kelp, and skin-brightening essential oils.
-Full instructions using the cold process method and explains why seaweed is great for skin.
+Full instructions using the cold process method and explains why seaweed is great for the skin.

 I just love the smell of this soap.
 Lavender, rosemary, tea tree, and the slightest scent of the sea.
 It really clears the lungs and invigorates the mind and I can tell that this is going to be wonderful to use this winter!
 Being a big fan of simple natural soapmaking, I also love the color that the dried kelp and French green clay bring to this seaweed soap recipe.
 A soft tan that is close to the shade of some seaweeds.
 Each speckle of powdered kelp is surrounded by a tiny golden halo that formed as it infused into the bar during the cure time.

 In this piece, I’ll introduce you to using seaweed in soap, and give you a simple way to add it as a beginner.
 You are perfectly able to add seaweed as instructed to practically any soap recipe though.
 It imparts color, a light scent, and skin nourishment.

 There are several ways to use seaweed in soap, and this recipe shows you the easiest way.
 Powdered seaweed can also be added at trace in most cold process soap recipes.
 It’s best to pre-mix it in a little oil though since powdered soap additives can tend to clump, leaving blobs in your bars.
 Dried and powdered seaweed is usually added at up to 1 tsp PPO (per pound/454 g oils).